JDHumphries/Delta-Fountains-App/README.md

  - Changed value sent to server from joystick
  - Added timeout to activities that connect to the socket server
  - Changed project name and brouguht Android Studio version up to speed

+Apr.
+6, 2015
+ - Changed colour of Settings.java
+ - East is not spelled "Eest"
+ - Added Landscape mode for the main and controls xml files